 Whether you’re exploring Hong Kong solo, in a pair or as a small group, there’s plenty to keep you entertained…

-There’s no denying it: 2020 has been a surreal year.
+There’s no denying it: the past year or so has been pretty surreal.
 But amidst navigating all the unknowns, there are some things we started overlooking right under our nose.
 So, to keep our spirits high and our bodies busy, we’ve rounded up the best things to do in Hong Kong, whilst remaining in small groups.
 The most important thing is to stay safe, so if any areas look overly crowded, use your own judgement – and if in doubt, we’ve got a ton of ideas to keep you entertained whilst staying home.

 Editor’s Note: Social distancing regulations are in place in Hong Kong, so please make sure you follow the latest government advice if going out.